A categorical and algebro-geometric theory of localization: Ambient data and coefficient theories

 and one uses $A_T^*(X)$ together with refined Gysin maps; the Euler denominator is the top Chern class $c_c(N_{Z/X})$.

-\item \textbf{Lefschetz-type settings (graphs and diagonals) \cite{KS,Fujiwara,Varshavsky,HoyoisTrace}.} In any model with $(-)^!$ and $(-)_!$ (e.g.\ constructible sheaves, $\ell$-adic sheaves, suitable $K$-theoretic or motivic contexts), the Lefschetz class of $f:X\to X$ is built on $X\times X$ with coefficients such as $(\Gamma_f)_!\one_X$ and then pulled back by $\Delta^!$.
+\item \textbf{Lefschetz-type settings (graphs and diagonals) \cite{KS,Fujiwara,Varshavsky,HoyoisTrace}.} In any model with $(-)^!$ and $(-)_!$ (e.g.\ constructible sheaves, $\ell$-adic sheaves, suitable $K$-theoretic or motivic contexts), the unit is the tensor unit of the chosen coefficient category, and the Lefschetz class of $f:X\to X$ is built on $X\times X$ with coefficients such as $(\Gamma_f)_!\one_X$ and then pulled back by $\Delta^!$.
 Here $R=\End_{\C(\pt)}(\one_\pt)$ controls the resulting trace value.

-\item \textbf{Virtual localization (DM stacks) \cite{GP,LO1,LO2}.} For a Deligne--Mumford stack with torus action and a perfect obstruction theory, the relevant coefficient ring is typically $R=H_T^*(\pt;k)$ (cohomological version) or $R(T)$ ($K$-theoretic version), and the denominator is the Euler class of the virtual normal bundle $e_T(N^{\mathrm{vir}})$.
+\item \textbf{Virtual localisation (DM stacks) \cite{GP,LO1,LO2}.} For a Deligne--Mumford stack with torus action and a perfect obstruction theory, the corresponding role is played by the fundamental or virtual unit class from which the virtual localisation expression is formed.
+The relevant coefficient ring is typically $R=H_T^*(\pt;k)$ (cohomological version) or $R(T)$ ($K$-theoretic version), and the denominator is the Euler class of the virtual normal bundle $e_T(N^{\mathrm{vir}})$.

 \end{itemize}